tsackton/taelgar/People/Sembarans/Giselle Marineau.md

 > A [[Sembara|Sembaran]] [[Humans|human]] (she/her)
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-The Captain of the West Gate, in Rinburg.
+The Captain of the West Gate of Rinburg.